Skip to main content

 As a responsibility of our library service, books and other materials are chosen to cover a wide variety of subjects for the information, education, and enjoyment of the people of our community.
 No materials are to be excluded due to the race, nationality, political or religious views of the writer.
 No reading matter shall be removed from the library shelves because of doctrinal or social content.

 Once a completed Request for Reconsideration Form is returned to the Library, the board is notified and a formal process begins.
 During this process, the materials in question will remain in the Library’s collection.
-The director, in conjunction with members of the board, will review the materials in question and make a decision.
-The board will forward a written response to the complainant.

 Gifts